 A Great Test of the Best Stayers

 The class of those repeat winners prove that this is a race that really sets the best staying chasers apart.
-Moreover, the conditions tend to be somewhere around good to soft.
+Moreover, the conditions tend to be somewhere around good or good to yielding.
 That demands both stamina and pace.
 Horses must be able to remain in contention whilst keeping something in reserve for the kick for home as it’s unusual for the Punchestown Gold Cup to be an out and out slog.

 Jumping is the other vital attribute.
 In total there are 17 fences to be navigated, each of which poses a real threat.
 Several horses have fallen when in a strong position and others have seen their chances end when making mistakes as the pressure is really turned on in the latter stages.
 That’s especially true when the ground is on the firmer side of yielding and the pace is turned up.